Michelangelo’s Sistine Chapel Ceiling

 The Sistine Chapel is the room where the College of Cardinals are locked in and required to decide on the next Pope.
 The walls and the ceiling are masterfully decorated.
 The walls are painted with frescoes by various artists, and Michelangelo painted the Masterpiece of the ceiling fresco.

-Michelangelo Buonarroti (1475-1564) is one of the important Renaissance sculptors, painters, and architects.
+Michelangelo Buonarroti (1475-1564) is one of the critical Renaissance sculptors, painters, and architects.
 He painted the Sistine Chapel from 1508 to 1512.
 The many figures painted on the high ceiling when viewed from the ground level look multidimensional and look like the sculptured figures we see in the Laocoön statute.
-The figures are depicted with the muscular strength to give them a presence that is powerful and at the same time, beautiful.
+The figures are depicted with the muscular strength to give them a presence that is powerful and, at the same time, beautiful.

 Creation of Adam

 Michelangelo preferred to be a sculptor, and when he painted, he was virtually painting sculpture on a flat surface.
 This approach is the case in the Sistine Chapel ceiling, where he painted impressive figures that embody both strength and beauty.